 Into the Second Week

-We have made it to the 6th day of school...and it has been a busy six days!
 First, thank you to all the parents for returning all the important school forms back so quickly.
 I know it is a lot to sort through and I appreciate the time you spent on them.
 I especially enjoy reading the parent surveys.
 YOU are the best expert on your child and I really value your input and any suggestions you give for making each day at Harding a successful one for your student.
-A few tidbits from the last 6 days--

 Every student got a free backpack with school supplies inside!
 This cute little mascot made a visit with MDWise to provide these items to our students.
 We were very excited and the kids love the bags!

+We spent a good chunk of time on the first day of school answering these questions and share our opinions.
+We had great discussion!
+These charts will hang in our room all year to remind us of the expectations we have set for ourselves and our classroom.
 As you are already aware, the students are responsible for maintaining their homework planners each night.
 The homework is always written on the board each day for them to copy and they are reminded several times throughout the day.
 This may be a new routine for many but it is a very important one that each 4th grade student must learn.
 Your signature in the planner tells me you have discussed or seen the homework your child has completed.
 I remind the students it is THEIR responsibility to have you sign it--not mom and dad's to remember!

 DON'T FORGET!
 Back to School Night is tomorrow, Thursday, August 30th.
 It begins with the PTA meeting at 4:00pm and ends at 5:30pm.
 I hope you are able to make it!
 I look forward to meeting our families!